Frequently Asked Questions

 Emandate

-Your customer receives a link to an on-line form where they enter their details and sign/approve the mandate to enable you collect from their account.
-On approval they receive an email confirmation.
+Your customer receives a link to an on-line form where your logo is displayed along with all the required fields they need to complete.
+On approval (submission of the mandate data) they receive an email confirmation.
 All the relevant data is captured in line with the guidelines provided by the Banking & Payments Federation of Ireland (BPFI).

 Paper mandate